spuder/spuder.github.io/_posts/2015-08-08-chef-taste-tester-pattern.markdown

 ---

+**Update** This blog article was written before chef 12.6 which now includes a `:before` notification timer.
+Take a look at [how it works here:](https://docs.chef.io/resource_common.html)

+---

 Chef is awesome.
 The one feature that chef 12 is missing is the ability to do a conditional notify *before* another resource.
 I don't blame chef since no other configuration management tool I've tried supports this either.
 Normally this should be provided by the package.

 Example scenario: